 NOM NOM NOM NOM NOM!!!
 Godzilla loves his rare streaks.

-1954 film to have a lot of background check.
-Especially when this movie is based on real-life tragedy
+It's amazing for a 1954 Kaiju film to have this degree of background information.
+Especially when this movie is based on a real-life tragedy.

 Tropes for Trivia

-- 2. Haruo Nakajima (Godzilla's suit actor) stated there was a contest among the staff to think up the name.
+2. Haruo Nakajima (Godzilla's suit actor) stated there was a contest among the staff to think up the name.

-- 3. Ishiro Honda's wife believes it was randomly made up by him and Eiji Tsuburaya, and the staff working on the film often make jokes.
+3. Ishiro Honda's wife believes it was randomly made up by him and Eiji Tsuburaya, and the staff working on the film often make jokes.
 Honestly, even we don't know.
 So take what you will.

-- Not to mention, Akihiko Hirata was to play Ogata and Akira Takarada as Serizawa.
+Not to mention, Akihiko Hirata was to play Ogata and Akira Takarada as Serizawa.
 Takarada confirmed it, and thus, the roles were tastefully switched.

-- Godzilla was originally going to be a giant octopus, then later a giant fire-breathing gorilla, before Toho decided to make him the radioactive dinosaur we all know and love today.
+Godzilla was originally going to be a giant octopus, then later a giant fire-breathing gorilla, before Toho decided to make him the radioactive dinosaur we all know and love today.

-- Likewise, Godzilla himself was originally going to be portrayed via stop motion animation.
+Likewise, Godzilla himself was originally going to be portrayed via stop motion animation.
 The idea was quickly dropped when the filmmakers realized it would be too time-consuming.

 Dr. Yamane was originally going to be a full-blown Mad Scientist (wearing a cape, living in a gothic-style house, etc).
 The original idea was that Yamane was going to sabotage the military's efforts to kill Godzilla.
 But Ishiro Honda modified the character to one who wanted to Save the Villain because it survived an H-Bomb testing.